Subgroups of $E$-unitary and $R_1$-injective special inverse monoids: Sch utzenberger Graphs and Blocks

 \begin{remark} Lemma~\ref{truelemma} does \textbf{not} say that the blocks are anywhere close to being disjoint!
 We shall see some cases in which they are disjoint, or close to disjoint in the sense that the intersections are simple to describe, but in general the intersections can be very complicated.
-It seems that problems concerning the ``lower'' regions ($\GreenD$-classes other than $\GreenD_1$) of an \roi\ special inverse monoid often reduce to understanding the intersections of blocks in its Sch\"utzenberger graphs. \end{remark}
+It seems that problems concerning the ``lower'' regions ($\GreenD$-classes other than $\GreenD_1$) of an \roi\ special inverse monoid often reduce to understanding the intersections of blocks in its Sch\"utzenberger graphs.
+The lemma also does \textbf{not} say that all cut edges in $S\Gamma(w)$ are traversed by a reading of $w$ from the root: in addition to cut edges not lying in a block, there may be cut edges which \textbf{do} lie in blocks, and these are not necessarily traversed by a reading of $w$ from the root. \end{remark}

 \begin{remark} Under the stronger assumption of $E$-unitarity, ideas similar to those in Lemma~\ref{truelemma} were first introduced (although not made so explicit) by Stephen \cite{Stephen:1990ss, Stephen93}.
 In \cite[Section~2.2.5]{LindbladThesis} and \cite{Hermiller:2010bs} it is implicitly suggested (with an incorrect attribution to Stephen \cite{Stephen:1990ss, Stephen93}, who does not actually make such a claim) that the existence of such a decomposition suffices to reduce the word problem in the monoid to the problem of deciding whether a given word represents the identity.
 This line of reasoning is flawed, since to understand the lower Sch\"utzenberger graphs well enough to solve the word problem requires understanding not only the internal structure of the blocks (in other words, of $\sgo$) but also the \textit{intersections} of the blocks, which as discussed above may be very complex.
 One of the main results of \cite{Hermiller:2010bs}, stating that the word problem is decidable for special inverse monoids with a single \textit{sparse} (see \cite{Hermiller:2010bs} for the definition) relator, relies upon this claim and therefore cannot be established by the argument given.
 Rather the paper establishes only that in such monoids it is decidable whether a given word represents the identity.
 The decidability of the word problem for these monoids remains open, although we conjecture that it is in fact decidable.
 It may be that the methods in \cite{Hermiller:2010bs} can be further developed to directly solve the whole of the word problem.
 Alternatively, it may be possible to establish (perhaps using methods from \cite{Hermiller:2010bs}) that these monoids have Sch\"utzenberger graphs quasi-isometric to trees, in which case they have solvable word problem by subsequent work of the first author, Silva and Szak\'acs \cite{GrayNoraPedro2022}. \end{remark}